Early Intervention

 Ongoing Support

+Your service coordinator will periodically check in to see how services are going and discuss the transition plan for when your child turns 3.
 Your child’s IFSP is reviewed every 6 months and updated at least once a year.

 Timelines